Sickness is a very unpleasant feeling. You usually feel it in the back of your throat and in your stomach. And you might not actually be sick.

 - your stomach

 Chemotherapy drugs make your body release chemicals that signal between nerves.
 These are called neurotransmitters and include serotonin.
-These chemicals stimulate the CTZ and the vomiting centre.
+These chemicals stimulate the chemoreceptor trigger zone (CTZ) and the vomiting centre.

 We don't know quite so much about the control of feeling sick.
 It's probably controlled by the part of the nervous system that regulates things we don't have to think about, like breathing.

 Feeling and being sick a lot can cause:

 - fluid changes in your body which can lead to dehydration